 Step 2: Cleaning Up Your Current Site

 In order to meet accessibility requirements set forth by the United States Access Board, and enforced by the United States Department of justice, a website must meet Section 508 and WCAG 2.0 standards for all content and documents on the website.
 There is no exemption for content and documents that predate the adoption of Section 508 and WCAG 2.0 standards.

 After taking the training course, the next best step if your agency has an existing website is to look for obsolete content and documents.
 Clearing out old content and documents from your site will save you from having to remediating each of those items in the future.
 It has the added benefit of making your website easier to navigate for your end user.

-Step 3: Making Existing Content and New Content Accessible
+Step 3: Making Existing Documents and Content as well as New Content Accessible

 One of the most important parts of website accessibility is ensuring that documents on the site meet those standards as well.
-We have created a page for document remediation guides as well as bad versions of the documents so that you can use the remediation guide to help you learn how to fix the bad version of the document.
+We have created a page for document remediation guides as well as bad versions of the documents so that you can use the remediation guide to help you learn how to fix the non-compliant versions of various document.

 Step 4: Building a New Site with Accessibility in Mind